Relative Energy Deficit in Sport (RED-S)

 How Is RED-S Diagnosed?

-Diagnosis can be tricky for RED-S as symptoms are so varied, and everyone’s body responds differently to LEA.
-Energy availability is a sliding scale that changes constantly as we eat, move, rest and challenge ourselves.
+Diagnosis can be tricky for RED-S as symptoms vary, and everyone’s body responds differently to LEA.
+Energy availability is a sliding scale that constantly changes as we eat, move, rest and challenge ourselves.
 (Couanis, 2017)

-Diagnosis can also be made tricky by an athlete’s coping skills, and their motivations for either revealing or minimising their symptoms to their coaches, trainers, family, friends and to themselves.
-Generally, the person feels and looks pretty run down, because the body isn’t getting enough fuel to complete all the activity being performed.
+Diagnosis can also be made tricky by an athlete’s coping skills and their motivations for revealing or minimising their symptoms to their coaches, trainers, family, friends, and themselves.
+Generally, the person feels and looks pretty run down because the body isn’t getting enough fuel to perform all the activity.

-Often, athletes are recognised as being in an energy deficient state when it leads to them becoming injured, or developing other conditions, for which they seek medical treatment.
+Often, athletes are recognised as being in an energy deficient state when it leads to them becoming injured or developing other conditions for seeking medical treatment.
 It is then up to the medical professional they seek help from to recognise the signs and symptoms and get the athlete the appropriate type of help they need to heal well and stay well.
 Most often, these treatments need to be multifactorial and involve a few different types of practitioners.

 What Are Your RED-S Treatment Options?

-Treatment options are based on the signs and symptoms each individual has, and what their greatest concerns are, as well as the results of any tests or investigations.
-Treatments are usually delivered by a mix of professionals, which might include:
+Treatment options are based on the signs and symptoms each individual has, what their greatest concerns are, and the results of any tests or investigations.
+A mix usually delivers treatments of professionals, which might include: